Integrative Therapy

 If these aren’t happening from birth through age 7, the body will be subjected to negative consequences that reach far into our adult years.
 An open airway is the brain’s number one priority.
 To maintain this airway space, the body will develop postural compensations (protective ways of standing, sitting, sleeping and moving that may be damaging to muscles and joints).

-Our Integrative Treatments
+Our Integrative Therapy Treatments

 Myofunctional Therapy